Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 > Note: To add a custom field or robot model, see ["Custom Fields/Robots/Joysticks"](/docs/CUSTOM-CONFIG.md).

-The 3D field also includes an "efficiency" mode, which optionally reduces the framerate and resolution when enabled from the AdvantageScope preferences.
+The 3D field also supports an "efficiency" mode, which optionally reduces the framerate and resolution when enabled from the AdvantageScope preferences.
 Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
 (Windows/Linux) or "AdvantageScope" > "Preferences..." (macOS).
 The available options for the "3D Mode" are:

 - **Prioritize quality:** Always render at the screen's native resolution and framerate.
 - **Prioritize efficiency:** Always lower the framerate and resolution to reduce battery consumption and provide more consistent performance on low-end devices.